kishansinghverma/Emandi-Script/README.md

 ## Development
 - Start the local server with `npm start`.
-- Copy the content from `RunDevelopment.js` to JS Injector in Browser.
+- Copy the content from `RunDevelopment.js` TamperMonkey / Stay.
 - Save and start development.

 ## Deployment